-Launch Date 16 June 2017 Investment Objective To provide long-term growth of capital.
-The Fund invest have solid long-term growth records and the potential fo its assets in Equity and other securities of issuers domic r good future growth.
-The Fund may invest up to 10% of Profile of the typical investor The Fund is actively managed and particularly suitable f investments primarily in U.S. domiciled Equities for investors seeking long-term capital growth through Eligible Investment Countries The USA and any other country.
-Specific Investment Guidelines and Restrictions located in or is economically tied to a particular count indexes, such as Morgan Stanley Capital Internationa as where the issuer's securities are listed and where corporate offices, conducts its principal operations, g 2.
-The Fund may invest in contingent convertible bonds 3.
-The Fund may use, whether for hedging and/or efficie described in more detail in the main part of the Prosp 4.
-In order to achieve its investment objective, the Fund lending securities of its portfolio to brokers, dealers a JPY currency or US Treasury securities as collateral loaned.
-No more than 15% of the net assets of the Fuexposure to securities lending is generally expected the "Risk Warnings" section for more details of t 5.
-In order to achieve its investment goals, for treasury conditions, the Fund may also invest in deposits with of money market funds within the meaning of the investment funds.
-Adviser will consider whether an issuer or security is try and the determination of a leading provider of global al, and may also take into account additional factors such the issuer is legally organized, maintains principal enerates revenues and/or has credit risk exposure. which will not exceed 5% of the net assets of the Fund. ent portfolio management purposes, forward contracts as bectus under the "Risk Warnings" section and in Annex 1 may enter into securities lending transactions by nd other institutions that provide cash in USD, EUR or in an amount at least equal to the value of the securities und will be used for lending securities.
-The level of to be less than 5% of the net assets of the Fund.
-Please he relevant risk factors involved as well as Annex 1. purposes and/or in case of unfavourable market credit institutions, money market instruments and units estment restrictions set out in Annex 1.
-Specific Risks Equities, contingent convertible bonds, securities lendin specific risks can be found under "Risk Warnings" section Investment Adviser (collectively, "portfolios").
-The investment results of such including, but not limited to, fees and expenses, portfolio securities pricing time, taxes, and portfolio holdings and o size, transaction costs, cash flows, currencies, any applicable investment limitations.
-Policies and s with similar names, objectives and strategies are each Base Currency USD Valuation Date Each Business day, other than days (as determined by discretion) on which any market(s) representing a mean purpose of this paragraph, the market to be considered list of such dates is available on capitalgroup.com/interm ingful portion of the Fund's portfolio is closed.
-For the is the market where the relevant instrument is traded.
-(A Calculation method of the risk exposure The methodology used in order to calculate the global e instruments is the commitment approach in accordance Hedged Equivalent Classes The Fund will aim at hedging, with a reasonable margin back into the currency referred to in the relevant Class's hedge ratio (i.e. the percentage exposure in the currence list of available Hedged Equivalent Classes can be four capitalgroup.com/international s designation.
-It is expected that the resulting effective by of the hedged share class) will typically be 100%.
-The Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year 4 Fund Administration Fee 2 0.15 % maximum Fees and charges 1
+Launch Date 16 June 2017 Investment Objective ests primarily in Equity of U.S. domiciled companies that I for good future growth.
+The Fund may invest up to 10% of miciled outside the United States.
+Profile of the typical investor The Fund is actively managed and particularly suitable investments primarily in U.S. domiciled Equities le for investors seeking long-term capital growth through Eligible Investment Countries The USA and any other country.
+Specific Investment Guidelines and Restrictions determining the domicile of an issuer, the Investment located in or is economically tied to a particular considered in or is economically tied to a particular considered in the issuer's securities are listed and when corporate offices, conducts its principal operations 2.
+The Fund may invest in contingent convertible born 3.
+The Fund may use, whether for hedging and/or eff described in more detail in the main part of the Product its investment objective, the Furl lending securities of its portfolio to brokers, dealers JPY currency or US Treasury securities as collater loaned.
+No more than 15% of the net assets of the exposure to securities lending is generally expected read the "Risk Warnings" section for more details of 5.
+In order to achieve its investment goals, for treasury conditions, the Fund may also invest in deposits w of money market funds within the meaning of the interval of the interval of the fund section. s and other institutions that provide cash in USD, EUR or ral in an amount at least equal to the value of the securities Fund will be used for lending securities.
+The level of ed to be less than 5% of the net assets of the Fund.
+Please of the relevant risk factors involved as well as Annex 1. ry purposes and/or in case of unfavourable market ith credit institutions, money market instruments and units nvestment restrictions set out in Annex 1.
+Specific Risks Equities, contingent convertible bonds, securities lend specific risks can be found under "Risk Warnings" set ding, Sustainability Risks.
+Further details of general and ction and in Annex 1.
+Investment Adviser (collectively, "portfolios").
+The investment results of si including, but not limited to, fees and expenses, portfolio securities pricing time, taxes, and portfolio holdings a nd any applicable investment limitations.
+Policies and lios with similar names, objectives and strategies are each Base Currency USD Valuation Date aningful portion of the Fund's portfolio is closed.
+For the ed is the market where the relevant instrument is traded.
+(A Calculation method of the risk exposure The methodology used in order to calculate the globa instruments is the commitment approach in accordan al exposure resulting from the use of financial derivative ce with the CSSF Circular 11/512.
+Hedged Equivalent Classes back into the currency referred to in the relevant Clas hedge ratio (i.e. the percentage exposure in the curre gin of tolerance, the main currency exposure of the Fund ss's designation.
+It is expected that the resulting effective ency of the hedged share class) will typically be 100%.The bund online on the Management Company's webpage at Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fiscal year-end Fees and charges 1 31 December in each year Fund Administration Fee 2 0.15 % maximum